 When Shotcrete is used as shoring for an excavation, rebar is put in place, secured, and then the retaining wall is sprayed into place.
 It’s less expensive than concrete panels, much easier to shape according to need, and faster, too.

-Oscar Orduno, Inc. is all about you, your project, and the safety of both your and our workers all during construction.
+Oscar Orduno, Inc. is all about you, your project, and the safety of both your’s and our workers all during construction.
 Our goal is always to minimize unnecessary disruption to your neighbors, other tradespeople, and people in the vicinity, and to operate in a manner to ensure the utmost protection to your structures and property.
-We pay attention to all the details, so when the job is done you can be confident that it was done right!
+We pay attention to all the details, so when your earth retention structures are done you can be confident that they were done right!

 We cover most of the state, including Dallas, Fort Worth, Austin, San Antonio, Houston, Lubbock, Amarillo, Tyler, and Waco.
 You’ll see our bright orange equipment in almost all of those places, and much more besides!
 We’d love to hear you say “Howdy,” so take a moment and get in touch.